 How do I know if I'm eligible to carshare with Modo?

-You need to be at least 19 years old with a valid BC driver's licence* and good credit history.
+You need to be at least 19 years old with a valid BC driver's licence*.
 You also need to meet Modo's driving standard:

 - no at fault accidents within the past three years (or, for BC drivers, no more than one at fault accident if you have an ICBC safe driving discount of at least 35%);

 - no more than two traffic violations in the past three years;